 - Launch any web browser (Chrome, Safari, Firefox, or Internet Explorer) on your computer and go to www.icloud.com.
 You can also open Find iPad/iPhone on another iPad or iPhone.
 The steps are similar--find the device and erase it.

-- Upon being prompted, log in to your iCloud account and tap 'Find My iPhone'.
+- Upon being prompted, log in to your iCloud account and tap 'Find My iPad'.
 Verify your iCloud password if you are asked to.

 - After seeing the map with all your iOS and Mac devices, tap 'All Devices' found on the top part of the screen.
 From that list pick your iPad.